antoineBoudet/pi_center_control/README.md

 This project allows you to uses your raspberry pi 2 or 3 as a media center.

 You can install OSMC or kodi on your raspberry.
-This allows you to watch all your movies, pictures or musics on your TV whith a beautiful screen.
+This allows you to watch all your movies, pictures or musics on your TV with a beautiful screen.

 All your file (movies, ...) can be located on a hard drive and connected on your raspberry pi.
 I don't put all steps to install OSMC or how to use it.
 But this project allows you to have the same objective than OSMC, but on your PC, tablet or smarthones.